Inclusive Language Guide

 • Discuss a person’s sex, sexuality, gender identity, or gender expression only when relevant to the story.

 • The use of “they,” “their,” and “them” as gender-neutral singular pronouns in writing has become widespread, and these pronouns are equally as acceptable as their gender-specific counterparts.
 When possible, ask a person whom you are interviewing directly what pronouns they prefer you use.
-If you cannot ask, follow the guidance provided by GLAAD (see Sources), and use the pronoun that is most consistent with the person’s gender expression or the singular “they.”
+If you cannot ask, follow the guidance provided by GLAAD (see Sources Consulted), and use the pronoun that is most consistent with the person’s gender expression or the singular “they.”

 • Terminology related to sex and gender continues to evolve.
 The following definitions draw heavily from, and use language found in, guidance available in the GLAAD Media Reference Guide.